 In our role, it is essential to remain organized and on top of the situation no matter what workplace environment we are in and no matter what the case is.
 We must be dependable, adaptable, and precise in our work.

 Never forget anything and know everything even when not included in private conversations and meetings

 We are required to have a photographic memory and to keep a well-detailed calendar and to ensure we check it regularly.
 I write down everything in my OneNote notebooks; it is beneficial and helps me with my productivity.

-Furthermore, Administrative Professionals are expected to know what is going on at all times, even when we are not included in meetings and private conversations.
-However, we are the information hub; we know more than the typical employee because we have mastered the art of asking the right questions, eavesdropping, and piecing bits of information together to obtain the correct answers.
+We are the information hub; we know more than the typical employee because we have mastered the art of asking the right questions, eavesdropping, and piecing bits of information together to obtain the correct answers.
 Just like detectives do!

 What are the changes you believe assistants will face in the future?

 The changes I believe Assistants will face in the future are digitization and artificial intelligence (such as robots, digital Assistant like Amazon’s Alexa, Cortana, Siri, etc.…)